kapyar/calendar/README.md

 > This is simple organizer, which can send invitations to your friends.
 > To sign up press *register* button in main window.
 After that log in and make friendship with other users.
-> Create an event: double click on a date that you want to do awesome thing together with your friends, and send invitations.))
+> Create an event: double click on a date that you want to do an awesome thing with your friends together, and send invitations.))

 To run this app u need
 -------------------------------